 - There was a Black and White Minstrel Show on British TV from the late 1950s until the 1970s.

 - Japan, too.
-The average Japanese person has had very little interaction with black people, or foreigners in general and tend towards xenophobia.
-Still, you think they could do a Google search
+The average Japanese person has had very little interaction with black people, or foreigners in general, and tends towards xenophobia.
+Still, you think they could do a Google search.

 - There is a yearly recurring 'scandal' about the Dutch use of several black servants to a white bishop in the Dutch tradition of Sinterklaas.
 The origin of Zwarte Piet ("Black Pete") is not completely clear, opinions vary between a defeated devil or a freed Moorish slave, but his depictions are clearly blackface.
 Nowadays, children are often told he is black because of soot from the chimney, but that doesn't explain the full red lips or black afro.

-In Britain, they used to be stereotypically wacky, nerdy conservative Muslims or a strange mish-mash of religions who took "true" British peoples jobs but due to quite very large percentage being native in the 4th generation the stereotype is dead.
+In Britain, they used to be stereotypically wacky, nerdy conservative Muslims or a strange mish-mash of religions who took "true" British people's jobs but due to a very large percentage being native in the 4th generation the stereotype is dead.

 - Raj Koothrapali on The Big Bang Theory is a highly-regarded astrophysicist, somewhat averting the trope, but definitely pokes fun at it by turning it Up to Eleven.

 - Goodness Gracious Me did much to send up and parody white British attitudes towards Indians and Pakistanis.
 The show took the stereotypes, turned up to eleven, and did much to render them untenable and ridiculous.
 The fact that Asians have a lot of preconceptions of their own is another thing...